Argel-Tal/Argel-Tal-Handy-Code/PowerBI/PowerBI publishing guide.md

 A Power Automate flow can be used to trigger, run exports, and handle the distribution of Paginated Reports.
 This is limited to once per 5mins (_under a PPU licences_).
     #### Power Automate Steps:
     1. Create an excel file on SharePoint containing an audience list for the report, with the same name prefix as the dataset/report it will reference, followed by `- Audience`.
-[Current MH4L files for reference](https://diabetesaustralia.sharepoint.com/:f:/s/QLD.Subsite/MH4L/Ety4UVvFRP1NgkkDh_KcfP4BoDtWEJE-vLyQV7LNoFRZ_w?e=qu8p7V).
     0. Create your Power Automate flow.
         - This flow should be named with the same name as the associated Paginated Report.
     0. Set up a recurrence || on-action trigger